sarask8ter/SkateSense-MVP1/README.md

-# SkateSense-MVP1
+# SkateSense-MVP(1)
-Analyzes figure skating elements with computer vision and machine learning.
+Using flutter to detect poses in figure skating: machine learning, dart, android sdk.